![]() |

 "Directional Drilling" – means the controlled directional drilling when the bottom of the well bore is directed away from the vertical position.

-"Director" – means the Director of the Office of Mines and Minerals, as the designee of the Director, Illinois Department of Natural Resources.
+"Director" – means the Director of the Department of Natural Resources or his or her designee.

 "Disposal Well" – means a Class II UIC well into which fluids brought to the surface in connection with oil or natural gas production are injected into a non-productive oil or gas zone for purposes other than enhanced oil recovery.